srl-labs/learn-srlinux/docs/tutorials/evpn-mh/verify.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 ```

-The LAG status and network instance can be seen in the `show interface lag1` output.
-The `show lag lag1 lacp-state` command shows the LACP parameters as well as the status information of the member ports.
+The LAG status and network instance can be seen in the `show interface lag1` output, and `show lag lag1 lacp-state` command shows the LACP parameters as well as the status information of the member ports.

 The output in leaf1 and leaf2 is expected to be the same, except for `partner port no`, which is unique per peer.

-To see the details of ES:
+To see the details of ES-1:

 ```
 A:leaf1# show system network-instance ethernet-segments ES-1 detail